Florida Senate Bill 254 (2023): Legal challenges

+In June 2022, Florida Surgeon General Dr. Joseph Ladapo wrote a letter to the Florida Board of Medicine requesting it to review guidance regarding gender-affirming treatment for minors, stating that “the current standards set by numerous professional organizations appear to follow a preferred political ideology instead of the highest level of generally accepted medical science.”

+In March 2023, Florida families filed Doe v.
+Ladapo in the U.S. District Court for the Northern District of Florida, challenging restrictions on gender-affirming healthcare for transgender minors.
+The plaintiffs argued that the restrictions violated the Equal Protection Clause of the Fourteenth Amendment and interfered with parents' rights to make medical decisions for their children.
+The lawsuit was later expanded to include adult transgender plaintiffs affected by SB 254.

 On June 6, 2023, US District Court Judge Robert Hinkle blocked the ban on healthcare for minors while further legal challenges play out, saying it "is likely to be found unconstitutional".
 On September 12, 2023, a federal judge declined to block the restrictions for adults.
 On June 11, 2024, Hinkle issued a ruling permanently blocking the whole law from taking effect and not just the section for children.
 DeSantis vowed to appeal the ruling to the 11th Circuit of Appeals.
 In August 2024, the 11th Circuit Court of Appeals stayed the permanent injunction while the matter is appealed.

 Criticism

 Former Florida state representative Carlos Guillermo Smith referred to the bill as "fascism."
 Human rights attorney Alejandra Caraballo warned that the bill could lead to state-sponsored kidnapping.
 Kara Gross, the legislative director of ACLU of Florida, released a statement condemning the bill, stating: "the Florida Legislature's insistence on targeting trans people is bizarre, unnecessary, unconstitutional, and extremely dangerous."